-Semester Project: Single long-term assignment includes multiple tasks and periodic check-in points.
+Semester Projects: Two long-term assignments that include multiple tasks and periodic check-in points.
 Given the open structure of the class, self-discipline is integral and considered in overall course evaluation.
-Biweekly Critiques require mandatory participation.
+Weekly Critiques require mandatory participation.
 Class time is to be used for production: Anyone without something to work on will be asked to leave.
 Bring all ideas and materials to work in class.
 Treat every class like an open studio.